tormyvancool/audio360_ffmpeg_binaries/README.md

 https://facebookincubator.github.io/facebook-360-spatial-workstation/KB/ManualFFmpegInstallation.html

 Which is the verison **3.2 MANDATORY for FB360 Encoder.exe**.
 Inded thepath above carries out the path version.
-So: jsut to isntall the more recente **ffmpeg**, and enabling them inhto the PATH of Windows: doesn't work at all!
+So: just to install the more recente **ffmpeg**, and enabling them inhto the PATH of Windows: doesn't work at all!

 To propose to people, normally Audio Engineers, to become IT Specialsits for 1 day, to compile the code, in order to be able to us e it: is not only crazy but also out of any mind and totally unacceptable!